Uninett/Argus/docs/user-manual.rst

 1. `Open incident in detailed view <#access-detailed-incident-view>`_.

-2. Press ``CREATE ACKNOWLEDGEMENT``.
+2. Press ``Create acknowledgement`` at the top of the *Acknowledgements* feed.

-3. Press ``SUBMIT``.
-Note that you can optionally provide an acknowledgement comment and/or a date when this acknowledgement is no longer relevant.
+3. Provide an acknowledgement comment in the *Message* input field.
+Note that you can optionally provide a date when this acknowledgement is no longer relevant.

+4. Press ``Submit``.

 Update incident ticket
 ^^^^^^^^^^^^^^^^^^^^^^